Wise men should not forget to count in themselves somehow.

 Mary, mother of Jesus, was not stoned to death for being pregnant out of wedlock.
 Was she lucky there, or what?
 The Law that Jesus vouched for, could have his mother stoned to death with himself in her belly after it was found out.

-Jesus' understanding of righteousness included corrupt sacrifice of one or more innocents to let sinners go on, seemingly unladen - the Bible's span is from butchering innocent animals to let culprits go on as usual [for example Leviticus 16], and to butchering a Son for the sake of culprits, is a form of hard-hearted corruption.
-Jesus vouches for the Law of Moses that institutionalises slavery, butchery of innocent animals, scapegoats and other cruelties in Matthew 5:17-19.
+Jesus' understanding of righteousness included corrupt sacrifice of one or more innocents to let sinners go on, seemingly unladen.
+The Bible goes from butchering innocent animals for the sake of letting culprits [Hebrews] go on as usual [Leviticus 16], and to allegedly letting Jesus be slaughtered for the sake of culprits - vicarious sacrifice of victims is a form of hard-hearted corruption.
+And Jesus on the canonised gospels vouches for the Law of Moses that institutionalises slavery, butchery of innocent animals, scapegoats and other cruelties in Matthew 5:17-19.
 The irony of it includes that the same law would have his own mother, the pregnant Mary, stoned to death on her father's doorstep for getting with child without being married.
 Stoned to death with Foetus Jesus in her belly, if found out, that is.
 (Deuteronomy 22:23,24)

 Hebrews were Canaanites, say Bible archeologists